 * Indicate what types of organizations are expected to provide contributions to further the work, e.g. Member States, Sector Members, Associates, other UN agencies, regional groups, other ITU Sectors, BDT focal points, as appropriate, etc.

-* Also include any other information, including potentially useful resources, such as expert organizations or stakeholders, that will be helpful to those responsible for carrying out the study.
+* Also include any other information, including potentially useful resources, such as expert organizations or stakeholders that will be helpful to those responsible for carrying out the study.

 7 Target audience